 Every year, during Curriculum Enrichment Week, Year 10 students take part in the Work Experience programme.
 On this page you will find useful documents relating to Work Experience.
+Last year work experience ran from Monday 15th July - Friday 19th July 2019.

 Risk Assessments, suitable for a wide range of placements, are available from the school.